 - Increase in the amount of pollution, and the discharge of sewage and municipal waste in the estuarine and creek areas of Pakistan

 - Lack of access to the market for sustainable and competitive fishery products, especially due to a lack of compliance with international standards and instruments.

 - Non-compliance to internationally binding and non-binding agreements.

 While fisheries are the primary source for livelihoods in the area, they are marred with high bycatch, post-harvest losses and overfishing coupled with an increase in the fishing effort and usage of prohibited fishing gear in the creek areas.

-Ecological surveys focused on the flora and fauna of the target areas was planned to be conducted to understand the biological potential of the area.
-It was planned to gather and analyze data from the target area.
-A review of the literature on the ecological status of the project areas was done.
-The report was formed on the basis of developmental activities aiming to improve the socio-economic conditions of the communities in the project area.
+Ecological surveys focused on the flora and fauna of the target areas to understand the biological potential of the area.
+A review of the literature on the ecological status of the project areas was also carried out.